No. 7 Maryland women hammer Michigan State 92-52 - WHIZ News

-Maryland (12-2, 8-1 Big Ten) took control with a 17-0 run in the first quarter, led by 20 at halftime and coasted to the finish.
-Four players scored in double figures for the Terps, who bounced back in impressive fashion after having their 10-game winning streak snapped earlier in the week at Ohio State.

-Frese moved within one win of matching the program record held by Hall of Fame coach Chris Weller, whom Frese replaced in 2002.
+Frese now stands within one win of matching the program record held by Hall of Fame coach Chris Weller, whom Frese replaced in 2002.
 Frese is 498-130 with the Terrapins and 555-160 overall, including two seasons at Ball State and one at Minnesota.

+Breaking Weller’s record is a big deal for everyone associated with the team — except perhaps for Frese.

+“I don’t think of that when you’re in this moment.
+I think I only know that because of all you guys,” Frese said.
+“I remember when I came to Maryland and Chris Weller had 499 wins and I was like, ‘My goodness.
+I can’t imagine coaching that long.’
+And here I am.”

 Nia Clouden scored 15 for Michigan State (9-3, 4-3).
 The Spartans shot 34%, were outrebounded 39-27 and committed 24 turnovers.